Ayush76a/BookNest/README.md

 - *Role-based Access*:
   - *Admin*: Can manage books, add/remove users, and oversee overall operations.
   - *Librarian*: Can view books, issue books to members, and manage borrowed books.
   - *Member*: Can browse books, borrow, and return them as needed.
+The borrow and read features had not been implemented as of now, since the project was meant to implement role based user access.
 - *Book Management*: Add, view, and delete books with a user-friendly interface.
 - *Middlewares*: 2 middlewares -> Protect(for Token authentication) and Verify Role(for Role Based Access and Security).
 - *Authentication*: Secure login and role management for admins, librarians, and members using JWT.